FORTHCOMING (SPRING 2021): Issue 20 on Laughter (submissions now closed)

 Audio / Video

-Understorey Magazine illustrates most published stories with visual art by Canadian women.
-We welcome photos of art or craft.
+Understorey Magazine illustrates most published stories with visual art by artists in Canada who identify as women or non-binary.
+We welcome photos of both art and craft.
 Please see our current and past issues for examples.

 - Please include a cover letter that demonstrates you are familiar with at least one issue of Understorey Magazine (all issues are here).
 Also include a short biographical statement.